 All children are baselined at the beginning of the year using an appropriate text for the child's reading age.
 We record children's reading speed and also record their success in the four areas of fluency: pace, expression and volume, smoothness and phrasing.
 Throughout the year, we measure the children's progress from their starting point.
-Year 3 and 4 have a dedicated day weekly to develop fluency and a dedicated day to developing vocabulary and language skills, using a range of activities from our fluency and vocabulary handbooks.
-Year 5 and 6 incorporate these activities into their teaching cycles.
+In addition to this, when children are heard reading by the Reading Champion of the year group, they are aware of which area of fluency to work on.

 We use Collins Big Cat as our home reading scheme which has an extensive range of fiction and non-fiction texts.
 Our expectation is that children are reading at home at least 3+ times per week and reading records are checked on a weekly basis.